ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 **IPython users**: the figure should render automatically after calling `plt.scatter(x, y)`.

 <a name="stats"></a>

-## Learn how to bring together other Python libraries with matplotlib
+## Learn how to bring together other Python libraries with Matplotlib

 Now we are going to do some basic statistics so we can plot a line of linear regression on our chart.
 I'm a software engineer, not a statistician, so this will be pretty basic...